-Your target audience will first dictate what platforms you should use to promote your brand.
+Your target audience will first dictate what platforms you should focus your energy on.
 Remember that LinkedIn and Twitter tend to be used more by professionals, Facebook by older generations, and Instagram by millennials.
 So, if you are an elder law attorney, it is probably not necessary to try to grow your personal brand on Instagram.

 Your audience will also drive the angle you take when providing your followers with information.
 Following from above, as an elder lawyer, it would make sense for you to portray yourself as a source of assistance rather than as thought leader.
 You will want to keep this theme and tone consistent throughout the content you post, so your audience knows what to expect by following you.
 They will ultimately associate you with your brand, leading to top-of-mind awareness when they are looking for information.